COVID-19 POLICIES & REHEARSAL PROTOCOLS 2021-2022

 - Hand sanitizer and wipes will be available as needed.

-Tour: In the event of a tour (CCC & CYC), all touring members must be fully vaccinated, if eligible, for COVID-19.
-There will be no exceptions to this rule as we must be prepared for what the destination country may require for entry.
+Tour: In the event of a tour (Grades 5 – age 21), all touring members must be fully vaccinated, if eligible, for COVID-19.
+There will be no exceptions to this rule.

-Camp: This applies to CJC, CCC & CYC only.
-We do not require choristers to be vaccinated to attend camp, however, adult chaperone volunteers and staff are required to be fully vaccinated.
+Camp: This applies to Juniors (CJC), Children’s (CCC) & Youth (CYC) choirs only.
 In addition to other prevention measures such as physical distancing and masking indoors, choristers will be grouped in small cohorts throughout camp to limit exposure to others.